ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

     pnpm build
 ```

-First, markdown files and images are copied from Vault to the blog repository’s `auto-sync` branch.
-Then `pnpm build` runs the preprocessor inside the blog repo.
+First, markdown files and images from the Vault are copied into the blog repository’s `auto-sync` branch.
+Then `pnpm build` runs the preprocessor in the blog repo.

-This preprocessor performs:
+This preprocessor performs tasks like:
-- Conversion of Obsidian’s `![[image.png]]` syntax to standard markdown
+- Converting Obsidian’s `![[image.png]]` syntax to standard markdown
-- AI translation (multilingual support)
+- AI translation (for multilingual support)
-- Other preprocessing tasks...
+- Other preprocessing tasks

-This preprocessor is a core part of this blog’s setup but I’ll skip details for now.
+This preprocessor plays a key role in building this blog but I’ll skip the details for now.

 **Checking for Changes and Conditional Push**
 ```yaml